uptycslabs/terraform-google-iam-config/README.md

 # Terraform GCP IAM module

-This module allows you to create GCP credential config in Google Cloud Platform projects which will be used get GCP data from AWS environment.
+This module would help create access credentials to be used with GCP Project integration with Uptycs.
+Access is setup with Workload Identity Pool (WIP) where AWS is the identity provider.
+This avoids sharing sensitive keys.

-This terraform module will create below resources:-
+This terraform module will create following resources:-
- * It creates service account, work pool identity and add cloud provider to it.
+ * Service account
+ * Workload Identity Pool
+ * Identity Provider AWS
  * It will attach below policies to service account
      * roles/iam.securityReviewer
      * roles/bigquery.resourceViewer